Part 31: From Buttons to Serial — Why UART is the Cornerstone of Embedded Communication

 - Linux:

-minicom(sudo apt install minicom) orscreen /dev/ttyUSB0 115200 - Windows: PuTTY (select Serial mode) or the Arduino IDE's Serial Monitor
+minicom(sudo apt install minicom) orcutecom - Windows: PuTTY (select Serial mode) or Arduino IDE Serial Monitor

 - macOS:

-Set the terminal's baud rate to 115200, 8 data bits, no parity, 1 stop bit (abbreviated as 8N1)—this is also the default configuration in our code.
+Set the terminal baud rate to 115200, 8 data bits, no parity, 1 stop bit (abbreviated as 8N1)—this is also our default configuration in the code.

 New C++ Features We Will Learn

-The UART tutorial involves more C++ features than the previous two series, because we need to handle new problems like error handling, interrupt callbacks, and template instance selection.
-Here is a checklist upfront; we will break each one down in subsequent articles:
+The UART tutorial involves more C++ features than the previous two series because we need to address new issues like error handling, interrupt callbacks, and template instance selection.
+Here is a list first, and each subsequent article will break them down:

-std::expected<T, E>(C++23) — error handling in embedded systems, lighter than exceptions, safer than error codesstd::span(C++20) — a safe view over contiguous memory, replacing raw pointers + lengthstd::string_view(C++17) — zero-copy string view, a powerful tool for command parsingconsteval(C++20) — compile-time baud rate error verification- Concepts (C++20) — constraining the signatures of GPIO initialization callbacks
+std::expected(C++23) — Error handling in embedded systems, lighter than exceptions, safer than error codesstd::span(C++20) — A safe view over contiguous memory, replacing raw pointers + lengthstd::string_view(C++17) — Zero-copy string view, a sharp tool for command parsingconsteval(C++20) — Compile-time baud rate error verification- Concepts (C++20) — Constraining the signature of GPIO initialization callbacks

-None of these features are used just for the sake of using them—each solves a practical problem in implementing the UART driver.
-We will not teach the syntax first and then the application; instead, we will introduce features within the context of specific problems, so you know "why we need it."
+None of these features are used just for the sake of it—each solves a practical problem in implementing the UART driver.
+We won't talk about syntax first and then application; instead, we will introduce features within specific problems so you know "why we need it."

-The preparation is done.
-What UART is, why we should learn it, what the final result looks like, how to wire the hardware—you already know all of this.
+The preparations are complete.
+You now know what UART is, why learn it, what the final result looks like, and how to connect the hardware.

-In the next article, we start from the very beginning: the UART protocol itself.
+In the next part, we start from scratch: the UART protocol itself.
 Without a clock line, how do two devices know where a byte starts and ends?
-What roles do the start bit, data bits, parity bit, and stop bits play?
-Behind the baud rate numbers, what is the chip actually doing?
-Once you understand these questions, you will not be "copying parameters blindly" when writing code later, but rather "knowing what this parameter means in the protocol."
+What roles do start bits, data bits, parity bits, and stop bits play?
+Behind the baud rate number, what is the chip actually doing?
+Once these questions are clear, you won't be "copying parameters" when writing code later, but rather "I know what this parameter means in the protocol."